MYTE21/COVID.Death/README.md

 A contagious illness called `Coronavirus Disease (COVID-19)` is brought on by the `SARS-CoV-2 Virus`.
 Most COVID-19 patients experience mild to moderate symptoms and recover without special treatment.
 However, some will become seriously ill and require medical attention. [🔗](https://en.wikipedia.org/wiki/COVID-19)

+The global dataset of the `Coronavirus Disease (COVID-19)` is examined in this study with the major focuses being on `mortality` and `vaccination`.
+By the project's conclusion, it will be possible to display a variety of elements relating to humans and the Coronavirus, including effects, comparisons, time-series, and many more.
 <a href="https://public.tableau.com/app/profile/myte/viz/Covid-19InfectedPopulation/Dashboard1">
 ![dashboard.png](assets/dashboard.png)
 </a>